pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 As an operator, you want to install a reverse proxy and configure high-availability region controllers for a given host using Ansible.
 Note that HA region controllers require an HAProxy configuration.
 You can accomplish this with the following steps:

 - [set the maas_cluster_proxy](#heading--Set-the-maas_cluster_proxy),
-- [have Ansible instdall and configure HAProxy](#heading--Use-Ansible-to-configure-HAProxy) on the designated instances,
+- [have Ansible install and configure HAProxy](#heading--Use-Ansible-to-configure-HAProxy) on the designated instances,
 - and [verify that the HAProxy is forwarding traffic](#heading--Verify-HAProxy-forwarding) to the region controllers.

 Ansible configures the HAProxy instance for optimal use, such that OS images can be uploaded, for example.
 An unresponsive Region Controller is taken out of the upstream pool quickly.